google/ads-privacy/proposals/topics-rtb/README.md

         "name": "apicaller.com",
         "ext": {
           "segtax": 600
-          "segclass": "v1" //this is not considered in the Segment Taxonomies / Seller Defined Audiences spec, but seems the appropriate place for it
+          "segclass": "v1" // this is not considered in the Segment Taxonomies / Seller Defined Audiences spec, but seems the appropriate place for it
         }
         "segment": [
           {